-Chapter 11, Download, describes how to download stand-alone AP versions of the Win Client, the Java Client, the Log Server, and Power Over the Net (PON) programs.
+Chapter 11, Download, describes how to download stand-alone AP versions of the Win Client, the Java Client, and the Log Server programs.

 Chapter 12, Port Operation, provides detailed information on accessing and operating the devices connected to the KVM over IP switch's ports.